NEONScience/NEON-Data-Skills/tutorials/R/dc-spatial-raster/00-Raster-Structure.md

 * <a href="https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/OverviewCoordinateReferenceSystems.pdf" target="_blank"> NCEAS Overview of CRS in R.</a>

 ### How Map Projections Can Fool the Eye
+Check out this short video, from
+<a href="https://www.youtube.com/channel/UCBUVGPsJzc1U8SECMgBaMFw" target="_blank"> Buzzfeed</a>,
-Check out this short video highlighting how map projections can make continents seems proportionally larger or smaller than they actually are!
+highlighting how map projections can make continents seems proportionally larger or smaller than they actually are!

 <iframe width="640" height="360" src="https://www.youtube.com/embed/KUF_Ckv8HbE" frameborder="0" allowfullscreen></iframe>